Updated Feb. 2023

 We recommend using a 1 or 2 gallon fabric pot for repotting.
 We sell this size fabric pot or you can purchase a fabric pot from another source.
 Although we have experienced fabric pots to be the best, if you do not have one, you can also use an inexpensive black plastic pot with drainage holes in the bottom, just above the bottom sides of pot.
 In each case, set the plant and its pot within an even larger, heavier decorative pot, providing a few inches between the inner pot with the tree and the heavier pot.

-Soil Mix: We sell our own Scotia Citrus Soil Blend to re-pot our trees from our farm.
-This blend includes 40% coir (re-hydrated coconut husks), 25% aged / composted, bark mulch, 10% perlite, 20% black earth or potting soil, 5% sand and mycorrhiza.
+Soil Mix: We sell our own Citrus Soil Blend to re-pot trees from our farm.
+This blend includes 25% coir (re-hydrated coconut husks), 50% aged bark mulch (5+ years old and turning black as it decomposes), 10% perlite, 10% black earth or potting soil, 5% sand and mycorrhiza.
 Do not use premixes with 'wetting agents' as these can harm the roots.
 The goal of the soil blend is to have a mix which allows water to pass easily through the roots and not become soggy.
-If soil appears compact, and leaves drop, consider re-potting.
+If soil appears compact, and leaves drop, make sure your watering thoroughly enough and allowing proper time for mix to dry out before re-watering.

 Why we use mycorrhiza?
 Check out this video link to see why this ingredient is so important to all soil composition: